dylanlott/vedh/contextlog.md

 We're getting closer to implementing Opponent Boardstates.

 _Opponent Component_ This should be fed a list of opponent IDs and then use those ID's to generate BoardState components for them that can't be updated or effected by the Self user.

+### 16 Sep 2020

+Currently wiring up the turn tracker to persist to the backend state.

+* cards() and card() graphql endpoints should be refactored into one single endpoint
+* card searches in backend should utilize WHERE IN queries
+* working on wiring up the turn tracker to game updates so they're reflected in game data accordingly.